Upcoming Pilgrimages / Our Lady of Angels Roman Catholic Church

 Prepare Physically Details

 We recommend pilgrims start walking to prepare for the physical demands of this pilgrimage.
 Expect up to 5 to 6 miles of walking each day, much of it on cobblestones, hills, and historic stone steps.
+The Wieliczka Salt Mine and Kalwaria Zebrzydowska both involve significant stairs and uneven ground.

 Join the Pre-Trip Zoom Details